ibexa/documentation-developer/docs/extending/extending_online_editor.md

 Start creating a custom style by providing configuration:

 - a global list of custom styles, defined under the node `ibexa_fieldtype_richtext.custom_styles`,
-- a list of enabled custom styles for a given `admin` SiteAccess or `admin_group` SiteAccess group, located under the node `ezplatform.system.<scope>.fieldtypes.ezrichtext.custom_styles`
+- a list of enabled custom styles for a given `admin` SiteAccess or `admin_group` SiteAccess group, located under the node `ibexa.system.<scope>.fieldtypes.ezrichtext.custom_styles`

 A sample configuration could look as follows: